#1 Updated by oberhuemer almost 9 years ago

 Actually, it's missing completely; would look better to have a one-part engine instead of a fake three-part one (E 77).

-#27 Updated by Eddi about 8 years ago
+#27 Updated by Eddi over 8 years ago

 we can switch the E77 with the E75, or add both, they're almost identical, except for the bendyness.